Arrive In Tokyo

 This morning we'll discover the garden city of Tono, known as a treasure trove of Japanese folklore, thanks to its legends of spirits, animals and supernatural creatures.
 Our sightseeing includes the Municipal Museum and Tono Furusato Mura, a recreation of a traditional farming village.
 This afternoon we'll explore the Morioka Castle Ruins Park.
-(B/D) Special Experience: Take part in the local Wanko Soba tradition at a typical dinner tonight.
+(B/D) Special Experiences: Take part in the local Wanko Soba tradition for dinner tonight.
 These soba noodles originated in Morioka and Hanamaki; by tradition you quickly eat small servings from small bowls, which are repeatedly refilled.

 Morioka - Oga

 We depart for Tezukurimura this morning and tour the Japanese Cultural Arts and Crafts mall, where we'll take part in an indigo-dyeing experience.
-We'll also visit the Morioka History and Culture Museum.
-(B/L/D) Special Experience: Explore the Kakunodate Aoyagi Samurai Manor open-air museum and discover the rich history and way of life of samurai and their wealthy families.
+(B/L/D) Special Experiences: Explore the Kakunodate Aoyagi Samurai Manor open-air museum and discover the rich history and way of life of samurai and their wealthy families.

 Learn about the fascinating legend of Namahage and the tradition of its yearly festival this morning at the Museum.
 We'll then tour the Shinzan Folklore Museum and Shrine.
 The afternoon is free for you to enjoy the natural onsen (hot springs) and facilities of our ryokan accommodation.
 (B/L/D)